GemTalk/Sparkle/src-doc/SparkleInstall.src.md

 4. Save the image.
 You are now ready to log in; see the directions under [Login](#login).

+##### Iceberg default repository location

+The Sparkle load clones repositories into a default location, under `<pharoImageDir>/pharo-local/iceberg/GemTalk/`.
+This location can be configured, if you wish to keep your clones across Pharo images.
+See **Settings > Tools > Software Configuration Management > Iceberg** , and check **Share repositories between images**.
+Once this is checked, you can enter a location for shared repositories.

 #### Manual installation

 Rather than using the above script, you may manually clone the repositories, and load these into your Pharo image.
 This allows you complete control over specific branches from the various git repositories.